-Dual Enrollment Advanced Entrepreneurship Grade 12 | 1-2 credits
+Dual Enrollment Advanced Entrepreneurship Grade 12 | 1 credit

-Prerequisite: Dual Enrollment Entrepreneurship: Business Ownership and Management
+Prerequisite: Dual Enrollment Entrepreneurship: Business Ownership and Management, and meet all college placement requirements

 This course is designed for students who wish to concentrate on advanced strategies for entrepreneurship.
 The focus of the course is on development of a business plan and small business management.
 Students will establish, market, and maintain a business.
-Students will be responsible for maintaining, marketing and growing the T.C.
-Williams High School Store.
+Students will be responsible for maintaining, marketing and growing the T.C.Williams High School Store.